“Let your memory be your travel bag.” ~ Aleksandr S.

-Whatever your age or fitness level, take out appropriate travel insurance like the one offered by Liberty Mutual.
-This ensures that you are covered for all of the activities you intend to do, such as bungee jumping or water sports.
+Whatever your age or fitness level, make sure you take appropriate travel insurance like the one offered by Liberty Mutual.
+This ensures that you are covered for the activities you intend to do, such as bungee jumping or water sports.
 Remember that most policies exclude cover for events that happen after excessive alcohol consumption.

 #2 Health and Safety

 Know the health risks and vaccination requirements of the country you are traveling to before you head out, so you can get the required vaccinations and take other preventative medications if required (e.g. yellow fever vaccination).
 If you’re traveling with your prescribed medication, check if there are any restrictions in place before you travel.
 Contact the embassy or consular office of the country you’re traveling to if you need more information.
 You can also read through travel blogs and resources which have such information.

 #3 Travel Documents

 Check your passport to ensure that it is valid for your full trip and has correct emergency contact details filled in.
 Be sure to have all the necessary visas in place.